Zarkend/Car-Rental/README.md

 ### Visual Studio Code
 API will start at https://localhost:5001/

-All the endpoints listed on the readme will be with https://localhost:44352/.
+### Command line

+Open the CMD, go to the web api project folder (Car-Rental\TestCompany.CarRental) and use the following command

+        dotnet run

+Api will start at https://localhost:5001/

 ### Swagger

 Note that this api comes with Swagger installed, browse https://localhost:44352/index.html to look at all the endpoints.

 ### Tutorial
+All the endpoints listed on the tutorial will be with https://localhost:44352/.
+Change the port if you are using another program.

 This tutorial gives a brief example of use: